Belgium

 Birthgap Generational Indicator (TFG)

 The Birthgap Generational Indicator (TFG) reached 30.2% in 2024, corresponding to a total fertility rate of 1.44.
-This represents a slight increase of 1.4 percentage points compared to 2023.
-Over the latest five-year period from 2020 to 2024, the TFG has shown an upward trend, averaging 26.7%.
-When compared to the 1990s average of 32.6%, the current level remains about 2.4 percentage points lower.
-Belgium ranks 29th among 38 countries globally, and within Europe, it is positioned 23rd out of 31.
+This marks a slight increase of 1.4 percentage points compared to 2023.
+Over the past five years from 2020 to 2024, the indicator has shown an upward trend, maintaining an average of 26.7%.
+When compared to the 1990s average of 32.6%, the current figure is approximately 2.4 percentage points lower.

 | Year | TFG | Year | TFG |